AmirShkolnik/DivingCenter_API/README.md

 ## Forking the Repository

-Here's an original step-by-step guide for forking the "Diving Center" project from the GitHub repository located at https://github.com/AmirShkolnik/Cups-of-Joy:
+Here's a step-by-step guide for forking the "Diving Center" project from the GitHub repository located at https://github.com/AmirShkolnik/DivingCenter_API:

-1. **Navigate to the Repository**: Open your web browser and visit the "Diving Center" repository at https://github.com/AmirShkolnik/Cups-of-Joy.
+1. **Navigate to the Repository**: Open your web browser and visit the "Diving Center" repository at https://github.com/AmirShkolnik/DivingCenter_API.

 2. **Locate the Fork Button**: On the top-right corner of the repository page, you'll find a button labeled "Fork".
 This button allows you to create a copy of the repository under your own GitHub account.